Weekly study3 hours

 - Identify how to build relationships with learners, between learners and with parents, and be present and supportive when teaching online

-- Know how to include and engage learners online both in synchronous and asynchronous environments
+- Identify how to include and engage learners online both in synchronous and asynchronous environments

-- Understand privacy and safety issues online and how to help learners and parents think critically about online risks and behaviour
+- Evaluate privacy and safety issues online and how to help learners and parents think critically about online risks and behaviour

-- Evaluate the opportunities and challenges associated with different tools and modes of online teaching and learning
+- Explore the opportunities and challenges associated with different tools and modes of online teaching and learning

 - Apply principles of English language lesson planning to online teaching